ugnne/infinite-image-gallery/README.md

 ## infinite-image-gallery

-This in an infinite image gallery which uses Dribble API
+This is an infinite image gallery which uses Dribble API

 ## To run the app: